Author's Note: Number Fifteen in the Don't Blink series. For Faberry Week Day 2 (Jealousy) and Day 3 (Beth.)

 "Of course," she agrees, thinking there was never any question as to where she'd be two Sundays from now.
 Beth jumps ups in a flash and crushes her in a hug, chanting a refrain of thank yous that has Shelby laughing.
 Beth repeats the action on Rachel and Quinn—well, she's at least a little more careful with Quinn.
 "Thank you, Rachel," Shelby says.

 "It's nothing, really," she demurs, glancing away and settling her gaze on Beth instead.
-"I'll have Cheryl arrange a car, and Kurt has some fashion connections who can make sure you both have something suitable to wear.
+"I'll have Cheryl arrange a car, and Kurt can make sure you both have something suitable to wear.
 I'll call with the details."

 "Oh, this is so awesome," Beth squeals.

 "You say that now, but just wait until you're falling asleep through all those boring speeches," Quinn warns her.